sagar1250/AWS-Cloud-Notes/README.md

 IAM permissions:
--> users and groups can be assigned  JSON document called policies users can belongs to group
+-> users and groups can be assigned  JSON document called policies users can belongs to group, there can be an individual users may or may not belongs to the group.
+Root account is creted by defult, should not be or shared IAM stands for identity and access management, It is a global service. users can be merged and form a group but groups may not have other groups.

 ### What is AWS?